vitorheidrich/urine-16S-analyses/README.md

 4. R script used to tabulate compositional distances between samples (`plotDistances.R`)
 5. R scriptS used for plotting and statistics (`Plots_paper_V8.R` and `Plots_paper_V8_ncbi+gg.R`)

 *Raw sequencing data have been deposited in the European Nucleotide Archive (ENA) at EMBL-EBI under accession number PRJEB49145 (https://ebi.ac.uk/ena/browser/view/PRJEB49145).
-It will be available upon acceptance in a peer-reviewed journal.

 If you use this data in a publication, please cite as: